 metolazone - oral, Zaroxolyn (cont.)

-OVERDOSE: If overdose is suspected, contact your local poison control center or emergency room immediately.
-US residents can call the US national poison hotline at 1-800-222-1222.
-Canadian residents should call their local poison control center directly.
+OVERDOSE: If overdose is suspected, contact a poison control center or emergency room immediately.
+US residents can call their local poison control center at 1-800-222-1222.
+Canada residents can call a provincial poison control center.
 Symptoms of overdose may include fainting, severe weakness, a severe decrease in amount of urine, or slow or shallow breathing.

 Report Problems to the Food and Drug Administration